Threat Assessment and Behavior Intervention Committee (TABIC)

 - type of situation, location of occurrence, and any other available information

 Emergency Notification System includes a campus email, text messaging faculty, staff and students cell phones and an outdoor siren with voice messaging capability that can be heard over the entire campus.
 This system provides crisis or time sensitive events, pertinent information, breaking developments, instructions, and appropriate response measures.
-The system may be activated at the order of the President, the Provost, or the Director of Campus Patrol or Director of the Office of Environmental Health and Safety.
+The system may be activated at the order of the President, the Provost, or the Director of Campus Patrol or Director of Campus Safety.
 The Emergency Notification System has policies that govern its use and maintenance cycles.
-For more information contact the Office of Communications at 801-832-2680 or the Office of Environmental Health and Safety at 801-832-2312.
+For more information contact the Office of Marketing and Communication at 801.832.2680 or the Office of Campus Safety at 801.832.2529.